Norwegian Fjords

 Stavanger – Coastal Beauty and Fjord Adventures

-Stavanger is a coastal town with pretty beaches, bustling harbor, and convenient access to Lysefjord.
+Stavanger is a coastal town with pretty beaches, a bustling harbor, and convenient access to Lysefjord.

 Key Attractions: